Are you totally lost when it comes to handling trust taxes for a deceased parent? Here is a super simple and quick guide to bring you up to speed.

 Most “living” trusts are “disregarded” by the IRS when the creator(s) of the trust are still alive.
 When this is the case, mom and dad can report the activity on their personal tax return as if the trust didn’t exist.

-Once they pass, however, the IRS “recognizes” the trust for tax purposes now and they will be expecting a trust tax return to be filed to report the activity.
+Once they pass, however, most trusts are organized so that the IRS “recognizes” the trust for tax purposes now and they will be expecting a trust tax return to be filed to report the income activity.

-As long as the trust has income from investments and other property in its name, a trust tax return will be required each year to report it.
+As long as the trust has income from investments and other property (such as the sale of property) in its name, a trust tax return will be required each year to report it.

 You might consider moving the property out of the trust’s name and into the individual beneficiary names and terminate the trust.
 This will eliminate the need to file the trust tax return in future years.
 Realize, however, that trusts are set up for legal and wealth management reasons – and you should talk with a trust attorney before making any such moves.
 I’m just a tax guy and I can’t tell you if that is a good idea or not.

 It might seem daunting to file that first trust tax return, but really all a tax preparer needs are the trust’s organization documents, the FEIN (federal tax identification number) of the trust, and documents for the trusts income activity.